Simple ways to reduce noise pollution in your apartment

 Need an even cheaper option, e.g. if you’re renting?
 White noise is your best friend.
 Get a smart speaker like Google Home or Amazon Alexa and ask it to play white noise – defined as a type of sound produced by combining sounds of all different frequencies together.
 White noise masks other sounds and is very effective at drowning out noise pollution because it hits all frequencies at once.
 If white noise doesn’t do it for you, smart speakers have lots of other ambient sounds (ocean, rain, etc) that also work.

-Why reduce noise pollution?
+Why reduce noise pollution in your apartment?